lauragalera/aws-machine-learning-associate-notes/D3_deployment_workflows_ml/infrastructure.md

 - **Stacks**: Deployed units created from templates
 - **Change Sets**: Preview changes before applying updates to a stack

+The `AWS::SageMaker::Model CloudFormation` resource is specifically designed to define an ML model hosted on Amazon SageMaker.
+It includes configuration details such as:

+- Model artifacts - Stored in Amazon S3.

+- Inference container - The container image that contains the inference code.

+- IAM Role - Permissions to allow SageMaker to access the resources required for hosting.

+This resource is the foundation for creating a SageMaker endpoint, as it defines the model that the endpoint will host.
 ### ✅ Pros and ⚠️ Cons

 | Pros                                | Cons                                                |